News

 By Fred Williams

-Speakers gathering for The Assembly Canada had plenty to talk about as they headed to the two-day annual conference in Toronto hosted by ACAMS, with a national beneficial ownership registry in the works and a new financial crime agency on the drawing board.
+Speakers gathering for The Assembly Canada had plenty to talk about as they headed to the two-day annual conference in Toronto hosted by ACAMS, with a new financial-crime agency and national beneficial-ownership registry both in the works.

 The head of Canada’s financial intelligence unit opened the conference Thursday morning by calling on financial institutions to aggressively speed up the reporting of “high-priority” suspicious transactions reports, or STRs.